BGP hijacking: real-world examples and how to prevent it

 Protect yourself from BGP hijacking with state-of-the-art technology

-BGP hijacking is a serious threat to all companies who use the internet - however, it doesn’t have to be.
-With Anapaya’s Next-Generation Internet, you can regain safety and the peace of mind you need to offer online services and communications to your customers with confidence.
-Contact Anapaya today and discover how the next generation of the internet can change the way you think about security.
+BGP hijacking is a serious threat to all companies who use the Internet, but it doesn’t have to be.
+With SCION, enterprises can regain safety and the peace of mind they need to offer online services and communications to their customers with confidence.

 TAGS: